 What Are the Different Forms of Identity Theft?

-While there are many forms of identity theft, the most common include:
+While there are many forms of identity theft, the most common include the following:

 Types of Identity Theft